 Formalization of the best corporate governance practices serves as a background for the determination of the most essential elements to become the common practices or to be the source for regulation in this sphere.

-Identification of the corporate governance effectiveness criteria is essential stage from both essentials of the best practices.
-Usually these indicators are specific enough to be used only for corporate governance effectiveness assessment.
+Identification of the corporate governance effectiveness criteria is essential stage from both

 Figure 5.
 Formalization-regulation cycle